microsoft/dotnet/Documentation/compatibility/xml-documents-are-now-consider-invalid-if-they-contains-transforms-that-are-not-allowed-on-digital-signatures.md

 ### Recommended Action

+Developers might want to review the usage of
+<xref:System.Security.Cryptography.Xml.XmlDsigXsltTransform> and
-Developers might want to review the usage of `System.Security.Cryptography.Xml.XmlDsigXsltTransform` and `System.Security.Cryptography.Xml.XmlDsigXPathTransform`, as well as types derived from `System.Security.Cryptography.Xml.Transform` since a document receiver may not be able to process it.
+<xref:System.Security.Cryptography.Xml.XmlDsigXsltTransform>, as well as types
+derived from <xref:System.Security.Cryptography.Xml.Transform> since a document receiver may not be able to process it.

 ### Affected APIs